codacy/codacy-codesniffer/docs/description/Squiz_Functions_LowercaseFunctionKeywords.md

-The php keywords function, public, private, protected, and static should be lowercase.
+The PHP keywords function, public, private, protected, and static should be lowercase.

 Valid: Lowercase function keyword.
 ```